Is Chapter 13 Bankruptcy Right For You?

 Chapter 13 bankruptcy involves consolidating your debts into a single, affordable monthly payment.
 Over the course of a three- to five-year debt repayment plan, you will steadily chip away at your debts.
 At the end of the repayment plan, any qualifying debts that remain unpaid will be wiped away.

 You could benefit from Chapter 13 bankruptcy in many ways.
-For example, if you are behind on your mortgage payments and facing the possibility of foreclosure, Chapter 13 can give you the opportunity to catch up.
+For example, if you are behind on your mortgage payments and are facing the possibility of foreclosure, Chapter 13 can give you the opportunity to catch up.
 It can also get rid of second mortgages on homes that are underwater.
 Like Chapter 7, it provides immediate benefits such as stopping creditor harassment, wage garnishment and collections lawsuits.

 Discuss Your Options For Becoming Debt-Free